raphaelscholle/cloudsmith/README.md

           version: ${{ github.sha}}
 ```

+## Thanks

+A huge thank you to @aroller (Aaron) at @AutoModality for creating the original GitHub action for Cloudsmith.

 ## Contributing

 Yes!
 Please do contribute, this is why we love open source.
 Please see `CONTRIBUTING.md` for contribution guidelines when making code changes or raising issues for bug reports, ideas, discussions and/or questions (i.e. help required).